cartographer-project/cartographer_ros/docs/source/tuning.rst

 The other system is global SLAM (sometimes called the backend).
 It runs in background threads and its main job is to find loop closure constraints.
-It does that by scan matching scans against submaps.
+It does that by scan-matching scans against submaps.
-It also incorporates other sensor data to get a higher level view and identify the most consistent globals solution.
+It also incorporates other sensor data to get a higher level view and identify the most consistent global solution.
-In 3D, it it also tries to find the direction of gravity.
+In 3D, it also tries to find the direction of gravity.
 Most of its options can be found in `sparse_pose_graph.lua`_

 .. _sparse_pose_graph.lua: https://github.com/googlecartographer/cartographer/blob/ea7c39b6f078c693b92fed06d86ca501021147d9/configuration_files/sparse_pose_graph.lua